-The OFTOt assigned to the different components that make up the substation are divided by the rating and then multiplied by the generator's TEC (assuming 1MVA to 1MW).
-This provides a £/kW tariff for each component, which is summed to produce a local substation tariff.
+The OFTOt assigned to the different components that make up the substation are divided by the MVA ratings, and then converted into a tariff of £/kW (assuming 1MVA = 1MW).
+This provides a £/kW tariff for each component, which is summed with a discount included to reflect the onshore cost of civils works, to produce a local substation tariff.